oyendrila-dobe/oyendrila-dobe.github.io/iwebsites.md

   - [Andreas Zeller's](https://andreas-zeller.info/) blog on automated testing and program analysis.
   - [Philip Zucker's](https://www.philipzucker.com/) blog.
 I came across this when exploring a tutorial session on z3 by him.
   - [Lex Fridman's](https://lexfridman.com/) blog.
 He is an exceptional human whose humbleness, intellect, and thinking skills I admire.
+  - [Christof Koch's](https://christofkoch.com/) blog.
+Along with the other interesting sections of this blog, the 'books I've read' is one of the coolest part.
 <br>

 * **Intersting articles:**